-Create a spread betting, CFD or share dealing account in minutes.
+Create a CFD account.
 Once we've verified your identity, add funds using your debit card, PayPal or via bank transfer.
 If you’d like to try your hand at trading in a risk-free environment, you can open a demo account.

 Find an opportunity

 Browse over 17,000 markets and make use of our extensive range of tools and resources to find your first trade.
 Then, choose which market you want to trade based on your experience and risk appetite.
 All trading involves risk, especially if you’re trading using leverage, which is why you need a risk management strategy to protect against unnecessary losses.

 Open and monitor your first trade on a range of devices

 Once you’ve completed these steps, it’s time to enter the market.
 When you trade with CFDs, you can speculate on both rising and falling markets.
 If you think the price will rise, you would open a position to ‘buy’, and if you think the price will decline, you open a position to ‘sell’.
 Your trading decision should be based on your analysis of the market and your trading strategy.
 You can trade on a variety of platforms, including PC, Android, Apple iPad and more.
 You can also utilise our powerful charts to spot trades and stay ahead of the curve.

 Financial trading in summary

 We’ve summarised a few key points to remember on financial trading below.

 - Financial trading is about buying and selling assets in the hope of making a profit